Burstall/hedera-nft-scripts/README.md

 tokenGraveyard.js

 Interaction script to use the token graveyard.
-Works in MAIN & TEST environements to help unclog your wallet of failed mints where you can't grab the supply key.
+Works in MAIN & TEST environments to help unclog your wallet of failed mints where you can't grab the supply key.

-Cost -> there is a nominal cost to associate a new token (default: 5 hbar + association fee & you can check the live cost with the -cost option) of course if feeling generous you cna override the payment to be higher with -pay option.
+Cost -> there is a nominal cost to associate a new token (default: 5 hbar + association fee & you can check the live cost with the -cost option) of course if feeling generous you can override the payment to be higher with -pay option.
 You can of course deploy your own copy given the repo is freely available however it may cost you more to do that :D

+Once associated you can send tokens to 0.0.1279390 [mainnet] or 0.0.48287676 [testnet] and they will be locked away forever.

 Usage: node tokenGraveyard.js [-associate 0.0.XXX | -cost] [-pmt Z]
        -associate 0.0.XXX       specify the token to associate for the graveyard